 Basic collision detection is used to avoid captions occluding each other.
-For example, when one character is speaking, but previous captions remain within the scene, if an older caption is not moved, then the new caption is likely to be drawn over the top.
-Therefore, the captionManager implements a stacking system as shown in Fig. 6.
-When a new caption is created, it is added to a stack-where a stack has been created for each character in the scene, plus an additional stack for head-locked captions.
-When a caption is added to a stack, the captionManager iterates through each of the captions in the stack, from newest to oldest and increasing the azimuthal position by the existing height of the stack.
-This effectively moves the old captions up and places the new captions underneath, replicating the traditional roll-up approach.
-As only the vertical position is updated, if the character speaking is moving, the horizontal position of captions indicates the path the character has taken.
-However, there is also an option in the interface to force each stack to realign when it is updated, as shown in Fig. 7.
+For example when one character is speaking, but previous captions remain within the scene, if an older caption is not moved then the new caption is likely to be drawn over the top.
+Therefore, the captionManager implements a stacking system as shown in figure 4 (top).
+When a new caption is created it is added to a stack - where a stack has been created for each character in the scene, plus an additional stack for head-locked captions.
+When a caption is added to a stack the captionManager iterates through each of the captions in the stack, from newest to oldest increasing their azimuthal position by the existing height of the stack.
+As only the vertical position is updated, if the character speaking is moving the horizontal position of captions indicate the path the character has taken.
+However, there is also an option in the interface to force each stack to realign when it is updated, as shown in figure 4 (bottom).

 Each of the stacks is grouped, allowing the user to apply an offset on each axis, allowing the entire stack to be repositioned.
-For example, the captions can be moved upwards to place the captions above the person speaking, rather than on top of them.
-To support the location of multiple captions, the guides were also extended.
-Each caption object contains its own guide components, so when the ImAc arrow, or ImAc radar mode is enabled in a head-locked mode, each caption can display its own guide.
-As shown in Fig. 8, in the case of the ImAc arrow, each caption can display its own arrow; however, in the case of the radar, an additional overlay is added for each caption target.
+For example the captions can be moved upwards to place the captions above the person speaking, rather than on top of them.

+To support the location of multiple captions the guides were also extended.
+Each caption object contains its own guide components, so when the ImAc arrow, or ImAc radar mode are enabled in a head-locked mode, each caption can display its own guide.
+As shown in figure 5, in the case of the ImAc arrow, each caption can display its own arrow, however in the case of the radar an additional overlay is added for each caption target.
 The opacity of each caption in the radar is reduced as the caption gets older.